godarklight/concorde/ReadmeConcorde-jbsim.txt

 - maximum thrust (without air intakes) at FL500 is 10093 lb, matching the real value of 10000 lb !
 - center of gravity inside corridor.
 - shift of center or pressure.
-- the geometry is real data.
+- geometry is real data.
 - tanks default at maximum takeoff weight (408000 lb).
 - consumption London - New York : correct landing weight at KJFK.
 - climb Mach 0.95 - 1.7 in 10 minutes.